TusKyZ/llm-huggingface-leaderboard-analysis/README.md

 ## Conclusion

+In conclusion.

-In conclusion, the increase in benchmark scores diminishes as the number of parameters went up.
+1. The increase in benchmark scores diminishes as the number of parameters went up.

+2. The fine-tuned models consistently outperforms pretrained official models in terms of CO2 efficiency, benchmark scores and parameters efficiency.
+In the future, if rules and regulations regarding Large Language Model power consumption became a problem, fine-tuning can reduce and optimize CO2 cost while maintaining or even increasing capabilities.

+3. MoE parameters in the datasets are inconsistent between active parameters and overall parameters.
+CO2 efficiency is comparable to fine-tuned models.

 ## Additional Info